salt.pillar.mongo#

 we'll need to trim the domain name in order to find the minion by hostname in

 the collection.
-When we find a minion, return only the customer_id
+When we find a minion, return only the customer_id,

-fields, as that will contain the data we
+software, and apache_vhosts fields, as that will contain the data we

 want for a given node.
 They will be available directly inside the pillar